Standards of Student Behavior

 Conflict Resolution Procedure:

-For a complete copy of Procedure 4.10.01 and guidance on how to proceed with the resolution, students should see a counselor in the office of enrollment services who acts in the capacity of student advocate for complaint/conflict resolution matters.
+For a complete copy of Procedure 4.10.01 and guidance on how to proceed with the resolution, students should seek the advice of a student services advisor who acts in the capacity of student advocate for complaint/conflict resolution matters.

 To ensure a desirable relationship with the community as well as the protection of all students, visitors and organizations, certain campus regulations and acceptable standards of personal conduct have been established.
 Students applying, registering and enrolling in any of the College's courses or programs are bound by all campus regulations which are essential to the effective, lawful, moral and orderly educational process.
 All campus regulations and codes of conduct are applicable to all students of the College, all persons engaged in employment either on the campus or on other property used for educational purposes by the College, all visitors, licensees, organizations and invitees.